-Bladder Infection vs. UTI
+What’s the Difference: Bladder Infection vs. UTI

 Can UTIs Go Away on Their Own?

-If you don’t feel better after you’re done taking your antibiotic, talk with your doctor.
-There is a chance your body has built up a resistance to the antibiotic, and you’ll need urine tests to determine a more specific medication to treat your infection.
+“There is a chance your bacteria built up a resistance to the antibiotic, and you’ll need more tests to determine a more specific medication to treat your infection,” Dr. Newton says.

 What Causes a UTI?

 You’re more likely to get a UTI if you’ve had one before.
 Your genetic background also plays a role.
 Dr. Newton identifies several risk factors: